caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ### Phylograms

 Strictly speaking, the only assertions we can make about time on phylograms are those that we can also make on cladograms.
-This is because we can't be certain of the relationships between time and edge length in the phylogram.
-If the rate of evolution changes in different regions of the tree, then edges of the same length would not represent time intervals of the same length.
+This is because we can't be certain of the relationships between time and branch length in the phylogram.
+If the rate of evolution changes in different regions of the tree, then branches of the same length would not represent time intervals of the same length.
 It is safest, then, to think of phylograms as cladograms when it comes to discussing time.

 ### Chronograms

-By definition, in a chronogram edge lengths are in units of time.
+By definition, in a chronogram branch lengths are in units of time.
 The age of each node is fully specified.
 This has a couple implications for what we can say about time.
 We can make ordinal statements, as we did for cladograms and phylograms, but we can also make absolute statements about the interval of time that has elapsed between two nodes.
 We can also make statements about the relative ages of nodes that are not descended from each other.

 ## Clock-like evolution

-If the rate of evolution were uniform and did not vary in different lineages, then the edge lengths on the phylogram would be proportional to the elapsed time.
-We could convert from the phylogram to the chronogram just by dividing edge lengths by the rate of change.
-For example, if the edge lengths are in number of expected DNA substitutions, and the rate of evolutionary change is always 2 substitutions were million years, then dividing each edge length by 2 would give a chronogram where the units of edge length are millions of years.
+If the rate of evolution were uniform and did not vary in different lineages, then the branch lengths on the phylogram would be proportional to the elapsed time.
+We could convert from the phylogram to the chronogram just by dividing branch lengths by the rate of change.
+For example, if the branch lengths are in number of expected DNA substitutions, and the rate of evolutionary change is always 2 substitutions were million years, then dividing each branch length by 2 would give a chronogram where the units of branch length are millions of years.
 This is called clock-like evolution -- changes in characters are like regular tics on a clock.

-Real data are never this tidy, but when evolutionary rates are locally fairly uniform, then phylogram edge lengths will tend to be roughly proportional to the amount of time elapsed according to a locally adjusted clock.
+Real data are never this tidy, but when evolutionary rates are locally fairly uniform, then phylogram branch lengths will tend to be roughly proportional to the amount of time elapsed according to a locally adjusted clock.
 This is called a relaxed clock model.

 ## Time calibration